-Starting December 20th, 2013, all U.S. Armed Forces service members, including those serving in the U.S. Coast Guard, Reserves and National Guard, traveling for official or leisure travel may present their Common Access Card (CAC) and use expedited screening lanes where you no longer need to remove the following items:
+Starting December 20th, 2013, all U.S. Armed Forces service members, including those serving in the U.S. Coast Guard, Reserves and National Guard, traveling for official or leisure travel can experience expedited screening by using their ten digit DoD ID number when making a flight reservation or using the automated self-service check-in systems.
+For eligibility, ensure that your DoD ID number, found on the back of your Common Access Card (CAC), is entered anywhere the “Known Traveler Number (KTN)” is accepted and you will no longer need to remove the following items:

 To ensure that all military members traveling on Hawaiian Airlines can take full advantage of the program, it is important to know that: